DAT650-2022/DAT650-Fairness-Analysis-for-Blockchain-Incentives/README.md

 - `MineBlockCompete()` in `blockchain.go` is a modified version of `MineBlock()`.
 The difference being that this new function doesn't take in a list of transactions because thats not relevant for this simulation.
 Instead it takes in a list of addresses (miners) and their mining power.
 It then ranges through the addresses and lets them try to mine a block.
 - `MineCompete()` in `block.go` is a modified version of `Mine()`.
 Difference being that it allows for the PoW run function to not return a block.
 This is important because this is how multiple miners getting their turns is implemented.
 - `RunCompete()` in `proof_of_work.go` is a modified version of `Run()`.
 Difference being that it only attempts a single nonce for the given header.
 If the nonce fails it just returns `0, nil` instead of going until it finds a valid hash like `Run()` does.
+- `POW_Mine_Many_Multiple()` in `mine-many.go` creates a new blockchain for each run and mines a given number of blocks.
+After it has finished mining the blocks it will add the balance of the miners to a map which will print out the average, max and min stake when its finished.

 ## Python code
 ### Structure